michaelbjames/copilot-study/README.md

 The crypto library encapsulates all the math needed to encrypt, decrypt, and perform the handshake.
 It provides 4 functions:

-- `handshake_part1`: The handshake to establish a shared secret is a 2 part procedure.
-This first part generates a public and a private key.
-It returns the public key and stores the private key.
+- `init_keys`: The first of a 2 part
+  procedure is to generate the public and private keys.
+This function produces a tuple of a public key and a private key.
-- `handshake_part2`: This second part takes a public key (from the other party).
+- `handshake`: This second part takes a public key (from the other party).
   It combines this public key with the private key generated (and internally stored) from the first part.
 It computes a shared secret and uses it to initialize the cipher used to `encrypt` and `decrypt` messages.
 You do not